MtnViewJohn/DrawBoy/README.md

 Unicode, which pretty much all do these days.
 If the terminal does not display the Unicode characters used by **drawboy** then the **&#8209;&#8209;ascii** option will force **drawboy** to restrict itself to ASCII characters.
-If ANSI styling (bold, color, etc.) do not display properly then the **&#8209;&#8209;ansi=no** option will force plain-text output.
+If ANSI styling (bold, color, etc.) does not display properly then the **&#8209;&#8209;ansi=no** option will force plain-text output.
 Some terminals support 24-bit color, which **drawboy** can take advantage of (macOS Terminal does not).
 Use the **&#8209;&#8209;ansi=truecolor** option to enable